This page is for individuals seeking authorisation as:

 The basic elements of the process for these applications is the same, although if you have applied to be a CILEx Practitioner, you will already have completed the application for a certificate of eligibility as part of the wider application process.

-This seminar gives a helpful overview of the process of becoming a CILEx Advocate.
+This webinar provides a helpful overview of the process of becoming a CILEx Advocate.

 The process is as follows: